 As well as the increased oxygenation benefits, Compressport has undertaken wind tunnel testing which has shown that by improving aerodynamics, the R2 calf guards can save up to 90 seconds on an Ironman bike course.

-I recommend racing in the R2 compression calf guard.
-After the race I would then suggest a full compression tight for about two hours to really kick start your recovery.
+I recommend racing calf guard but after the race, I would then suggest a full compression tight for about two hours to really kick-start your recovery.
 Then pop on a pair of compression socks for the rest of the day, or even overnight if you like.

 If you are travelling to a race or training camp by plane I would definitely recommend wearing compression socks for the duration of the flight to ensure you are in tip-top condition on the bike the following day.

 You may also enjoy: